-Both metadata and batch-level raw/minimally processed sequence data are available on the NEON data portal.
-In addition, quality-filtered sequence data are available on external public sequence repositories (see Special Considerations section below on how to access).
+Both metadata and per sample raw/minimally processed sequence data are available on the NEON data portal.
+In addition, a subset of quality-filtered sequence data are available on external public sequence repositories (see Special Considerations section below on how to access).